OccupyWallStreet/nycga4/wp-content/plugins/user-switching/readme.txt

 No. This can be enabled though by installing the [User Switching for Regular Admins](https://github.com/johnbillion/user-switching-for-regular-admins) plugin.

-= Are any plugin hooks called when users switch accounts? =
+= Are any plugin actions called when a user switches account? =

 Yes.
 When a user switches to another account, the `switch_to_user` hook is called with the new and old user IDs passed as parameters.